datamade/searchable-map-template-carto/README.md

 #### The map

 Open leaflet-google.js, and find the "options" object.
-Add a property called "mapOtions," and give it any number of elements, for example:
+Add a property called "mapOptions," and give it any number of elements, for example:

 ```CSS
 mapOptions: {